-‘Ok, Luna, it’s 2020 and it’s time to talk resolutions.
+‘Ok, Luna, it’s a new year and it’s time to talk resolutions.
 You are going to march around the streets with me every day so that I can measure exactly how many calories you’ve burned.
 You are going to cut down on those treats you love, because while we’re grateful we didn’t have to use the hoover during the festivities, that hasn’t helped your waistline.
 You’re going to get organised and stop leaving your toys all over the house.
 You’re going to quit barking at other dogs when you’re in the car, that’s a bad habit you’ve got into and as of today, you’re going to completely ignore squirrels.
 Okay?’

 With a confused head tilt Luna sank into her bed, no doubt thinking, ‘that sounds like fun, thanks human.’

 Did you read that and feel excited for Luna as she embarks on her ‘best year yet,’ getting fitter, healthier, more organised and less likely to repeat the unhelpful habits that she had been perfecting throughout her life?

 Have you said something like this to yourself?
 Have you decided that this is going to be your ‘best year yet’ and resolved to make the changes you wanted to make in every other year?

 It can be your best year yet, without a doubt, but let’s look at how you can set yourself up to succeed.

 Luna only offered a confused head tilt when presented with her list of resolutions because she didn’t know why she needed to do those things or how she was going to go about changing her habits.
 Also, she’s a dog so all she actually heard was ‘Luna, blah, blah, blah,’ but stay with me as she’s going to help us understand how we can focus on succeeding with this year's resolutions.

 This is the first step.
 If we want Luna to achieve something, it has to have a purpose, we have to know why.
 We teach recall so that we can call her back if there’s a risk to her safety.